 - FOLLOW THE FiO2

 Recognize that lower fresh gas flows (FGF) will result in declining FiO2 since the volume of rebreathed gases in relation to FGF increases.
-So, remember to follow the gas analyzer FiO2 to assure delivery of an adequate FiO2.
+So, remember to follow the gas analyzer FiO2 to ensure delivery of an adequate FiO2.

 - DELIVER “ENOUGH” OXYGEN

 As FiO2 progressively decreases, you may eventually need to dial up the FdO2 settings (FdO2 – “delivered” O2% in your FGF) so that analyzer FiO2 maintains at the desired level for adequate SaO2.
-The key is making sure you don’t end up eventually delivering less than 21% (air) or whatever % is needed to maintain the desired SaO2.
+The key is ensuring you don’t end up eventually delivering less than 21% (air) or whatever % is needed to maintain the desired SaO2.